 Conclusion

-As you can see, most use cases don’t necessitate multiple call objects.
+As you can see, most use cases don’t necessitate multiple call clients.
 But developers building with Daily never fail to surprise us in the unique projects and ideas they come up with, and your case could very well need some special handling!
-So if you’re not sure how to reason through this topic with your specific feature or if you have any other questions, please don’t hesitate to reach out to our awesome support team or post in our WebRTC community, peerConnection.
+So if you’re not sure how to reason through this topic with your specific feature or if you have any other questions, please don’t hesitate to reach out to our awesome support team or join our Discord community to discuss.